 A gateway UE differs functionally from a ProSe relay node.
 In the ProSe paradigm, the relay node and the devices served by it are all (ProSe enabled) 3GPP UEs and are "visible" to the 3GPP system as UEs.
 In the gateway UE paradigm, only the gateway UE is an 3GPP device and only it is "visible" at the 3GPP network layer.

-Figure A.1-1 shows schematically some of the relationships between MCPTT Users and MCPTT UEs.
+Figure A.1-1 shows schematically some of the relationships between MCPTT Users and McPTT UEs.

-Figure A.1-1: Relationships between MCPTT Users and MCPTT UEs
+Figure A.1-1: Relationships between MCPTT Users and McPTT UEs

 A.2 Gateway requirements